lisa-rosenberg/lisa-rosenberg.github.io/_posts/2018-10-23-setup-blog-with-jekyll-and-github-pages.md

 The `_config.yml` file and `_posts` directory are the two most important things to understand and to use.
 Of course, at some point you probably will modify other files, too.
-In case you aim to get a very basic blog running, you can stop reading here.
+In case you aim to get a very basic blog running, you can stop reading here, because to write articles on your blog it's only necessary to add new blog post markdown files and push your changes to GitHub.
+However, if you want a more personal blog, the following chapter will

-## Hosting
+# Hosting
     - Github Pages
     - Travis CI

-## Everything else in jekyll doku
+# Everything else in jekyll doku